karenmxm/School_District_Analysis/README.md

 The analysis include the following and results are shown in tables:

-- The school district's and per school key metircs include:
+- The school district's key metircs include:
   - Total Student Number
   - Total School number
   - Total Budget.